 _Ordinary Shareholders’ Meetings and quotaholders’ annual meetings

-In the upcoming months, the corporations and the limited liability companies shall disclose their financial statements and call their Ordinary Shareholders’ Meetings and quotaholders’ annual meetings, as appropriate, regarding the financial year ended on December 31, 2016.
+In the upcoming months, corporations and limited liability companies shall disclose their financial statements and call their Ordinary Shareholders’ Meetings and quotaholders’ annual meetings, as appropriate, regarding the financial year ended on December 31, 2015.

 PLEASE NOTE THAT THE SHAREHOLDER WHO IS ALSO A MEMBER OF THE MANAGEMENT OF A CORPORATION SHALL NOT APPROVE THE MANAGEMENT ACCOUNTS ON THE ORDINARY SHAREHOLDERS’ MEETING.

 One month prior to the date of the Ordinary Shareholders’ Meeting, corporations shall publish a notice to shareholders informing the documents required by the Brazilian Corporation Law are available to the shareholders at its headquarters, including, among others, the management report on the corporation’s business, the main administrative facts of year 2015 and a copy of the financial statements for such financial year.
 Alternatively, the corporations may publish a complete set of all of these documents 1 month prior to the Ordinary Shareholders’ Meeting.

 Publicly-held corporations shall also disclose, through the Empresas.Net system of the Brazilian Securities and Exchange Commission (CVM), information and additional documents regarding the Ordinary Shareholders’ Meeting, with emphasis on the management proposal, document which contains detailed information on the matters that will be discussed at the Meeting.